resteasy/resteasy.github.io/_posts/2020-05-30-monitor-your-application-with-EclipseProile-metrics.md

   }
 ```

-Microprofile metrics provides these annotations to expose different types of metrics:
+MicroProfile Metrics provides these annotations to expose different types of metrics:

 - @Metered:  the frequency of invocations of the annotated object with default unit: "per second"
 - @Timed: tracks duration of the annotated object with default unit "nanoseconds"